Monitoring Query Performance

 With a maximum string length of just 3 characters, our TEXT(100) is way oversized.

-2. We can recreate the table with a more restrictive TEXT(3), and can examine the difference in performance:
+4. Recreate the table with a more restrictive TEXT(3), and examine the difference in performance:

 country_code | sum